mayaanne/foundations/sprint-5/js-minesweeper.md

 Once you've got a board displaying, you can play parts of the game!

-_Don't forget to commit your changes and push to GitHub!_
+Don't forget to commit your changes and push to GitHub!

-#### Objects and Arrays
+## Objects and Arrays

 Ok, so we have a game board!
 Now we need to show how many mines are in surrounding squares as we reveal more of the board.

-Previously we created a `board` object.
+Previously we created our `board` object.
 If we were describing our object in English, we'd say something like: "This is an object that contains an array of objects."

 ```
 var board = {